jmcgarr/dirty/README.md

 Also, I don't need to justify myself to you! 😉

+## Building

+You can build the binary using Gradle:

+`./gradlew clean build nativeImage`

+Once built, you can just need to add the `dirty/build/graal/dirty` binary to your path.

 ## What's next

 This project is very nascent and lots of work is needed before it should taken seriously.

 - [ ] Add tests
+- [ ] Add better stdout/stderr (logging perhaps)
-- [ ] Build each commit on CircleCI
+- [ ] Build each commit via CI
-- [ ] Publish from CircleCI to Github packages
+- [ ] Publish from CI to Github packages
 - [ ] Allow `brew install` (likely requires me creating a tap)
+- [ ] Check to see how far behind each repository is (this should be an option)
+- [ ] Test/support Windows